powerplanner/powerplannerapps/README.md

     }
 ```

-There is then a platform-specific **presenter** library, contained in `InterfacesDroid`, `InterfacesiOS`, and `InterfacesUWP`.
+Then there are platform-specific **presenter** libraries, contained in `InterfacesDroid`, `InterfacesiOS`, and `InterfacesUWP`.
 The presenter library binds to the view model and accordingly shows views as they're created, hides views as they're removed, etc.

 ```csharp
         private void UpdateContent()